 Data collection includes variables at the national, hospital, ward and patient level.
 The national level data collection is performed by UKHSA.
 The hospital level data collection may be collected at any point after registration on the data capture system until the end of the survey period.
-If these data need to be updated, this should be done via email to HCAI\PPS@ukhsa.gov.uk.
+If these data need to be updated, this should be done via email to HCAI_PPS@ukhsa.gov.uk.

-Some ward level data needs to be collated in advance of the survey date.
-This includes ward level activity data of:
+Some ward level data need to be collated in advance of the survey date.
+This includes ward-level activity data describing:

-- occupied bed-days per ward (from local hospital analysts), - alcohol hand rub consumption per ward (from hospital procurement department), and - number of hand hygiene opportunities (audit data of number of staff observed in performing hand hygiene on the ward; from infection prevention and control or audit department).
+- occupied bed-days per ward (usually provided by local hospital analysts), - alcohol hand rub consumption per ward (usually provided by hospital procurement department), - number of hand hygiene opportunities (audit data of number of staff observed in performing hand hygiene on the ward; usually provided by infection prevention and control or audit department).

 Denominator data are collected for each patient, hospital and ward.
-Numerator data are collected for each patient with an active HAI (related to acute-care hospital stay) and/or receiving an antimicrobial drug at the time of the survey.
+Numerator data are collected for each patient with an active HCAI (related to a hospital stay) and/or receiving an antimicrobial drug at the time of the survey.